fortinet-solutions-cse/sdwan-advpn-reference/README.md

 ## Topology 1: Separate Underlays

-Requirements: FOS 6.4.1+
+Requirements: FOS 7.0.1+

-This base topology includes two separate underlay transport networks.
+This base topology includes an arbitrary number of separate underlay transport networks.
 A typical example would be: Internet and MPLS.

 The topology is multi-regional, with arbitrary number of regions and Regional Hubs.